Bhadravati, Karnataka

-Bhadravati or Bhadravathi is an industrial city or Steel Town and taluk in the Shivamogga District of Karnataka state, India.
+Bhadravati or Bhadrāvathi is an industrial city or Steel Town and taluk in the Shivamogga District of the Indian state of Karnataka.
 It is situated at a distance of about 255 km from the state capital Bengaluru and at about 20 km from the district headquarters, Shivamogga.
 The town is spread over an area of 67.0536 km2 and has a population of 151,102 as per the census held in 2011.

 History

 Bhadravati derives its name from the Bhadra River which flows through the city.
 It was earlier known as Benkipura, which in English means "city of fire", and earlier Benki Pattana'.
-At some point in history, it was probably also known as Venkipura ('venki' means 'turn' in Sanksrit), as it is situated at the place where Bhadra rever takes a 90 degree turn to the west, and then to the east.
+At some point in history, it was probably also known as Venkipura ('venki' means 'turn' in Sanksrit), as it is situated at the place where Bhadra river takes a 90 degree turn to the west, and then to the east.
 Hoysalas ruled the city.
-The Goddess "Haladammadevi & Antaragattammadevi" guard the city from past time.
+The Goddess "Haladammadevi & Antaragattammadevi" have guarded the city since past time.
 The sacred temples are still present in the city.

 In 1413, Yerelakka nayaka (ಎರೆಲಕ್ಕನಾಯಕ) who was ruling the two cities called Dumma and Banuru (ದುಮ್ಮ, ಬಾಣೂರು), built two more cities, after clearing some of the wild forest, and named them, Narasimha Pura and Lakshmipura.
 Subsequently, these two cities became Benkipura or Venkipura and then Bhadravathi, as it is situated on the banks of Bhadra river.

 Iron ore from the hill station of Kemmannugundi and water from the Bhadra River helped the establishment of an iron mill in 1918 Known as Mysore Iron and Steel Limited (MISL).
 Bhadravathi's reputation as an industrial town was further enhanced with the establishment of a paper manufacturing firm, the Mysore Paper Mills Limited in 1936.